Welcome to Poodle Info and my private site.

 and that more samples need to be analysed to identify a genomic region associated with the disease.

-We are committed to continuing our study of SA in the Standard Poodle and will continue to collect and
+to continuing our study of SA in the Standard Poodle and will continue to collect and

 store samples to successfully analyse SA as a complex trait.

-Data generated during the current study will be saved, and added to additional data generated in
+Data generated during the current study will be saved, and added to additional data

 this subsequent phase of the study.